x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/recovery-databases.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: f3c6fd0b-2e25-442e-a0fc-46f663130c3e
-description: "Summary: An overview of recovery databases in Exchange Server."
+description: "Summary: An overview of recovery databases in Exchange Server 2016 and 2019."
 ---

 # Recovery databases

- **Summary**: An overview of recovery databases in Exchange 2016 and Exchange 2019.

 A recovery database (RDB) is a special kind of mailbox database that allows you to mount a restored mailbox database and extract data from the restored database as part of a recovery operation.
 You can use the [New-MailboxRestoreRequest](http://technet.microsoft.com/library/0b67defd-3c6c-4470-acfa-7f22a6c1d2bd.aspx) cmdlet to extract data from an RDB.
 After extraction, the data can be exported to a folder or merged into an existing mailbox.
 RDBs enable you to recover data from a backup or copy of a database without disturbing user access to current data.

 Microsoft Exchange Server supports the ability to restore data directly to a recovery database.
 Mounting the recovered data as a recovery database allows the administrator to restore individual mailboxes or individual items in a mailbox.
 Restoring to a recovery database can be accomplished in two ways: